Do you look around your home and think, “My house is a disgusting mess!”

 Whatever the case, it doesn’t have to stay this way!
-In this post, I’ll share exactly what you need to do to tackle the mess today and what to do in the future so you don’t have this big of a mess again.
+In this post, I’ll share exactly what you need to do to tackle the mess today.

-How to clean up a house that is a disgusting mess step by step.
+How to clean a house that is a disgusting mess.

-Before you start, make sure you have some time to dedicate to cleaning up the mess.
+Before you get started, make sure you have some time to dedicate to cleaning up the mess.
 This is a great time to call a babysitter if you have kids.

 One.
 Stand in the middle of your mess and think about how it makes you feel.
 Acknowedlge how hard it is on your family and yourself.

 Two.
 Change your thoughts to what it will feel like when the mess is cleaned up.

 - How much easier will it be to live in your home?